FlowFuse/website/src/handbook/index.md

 The handbook is here for the whole company to help maintain.
 Pull-requests are welcome and [strongly encouraged](#contributing).

 ## How FlowForge is run

+To run our company we provide a comprehensive guide outlining policies, procedures, and expectations, fostering consistency, clarity, and effective communication within the organisation.

 | | |
 |:----|:----|